-Enrollment in Other Schools Students who are enrolled at Dordt University will not be permitted to take work for academic credit in the same semester in other schools without permission from the Director of Graduate Studies, who along with the registrar, must approve in advance all courses taken at other institutions.
+Enrollment in Other Schools Students who are enrolled at Dordt University will not be permitted to take work for academic credit in the same semester in other schools without permission from the Dean for Online, Graduate, and Partner Programs, who along with the registrar, must approve in advance all courses taken at other institutions.

-Grade Point Average Students must have a minimum cumulative GPA of 3.00 for M.Ed., MPA, MSpEd or 2.50 for MSW (with no more than three hours for M.Ed., MPA, MSpEd of grade "C" range for required courses and with no "D" or "F" grades for required courses) in courses taken at Dordt University to meet graduation requirements for a graduate degree.
+Grade Point Average Students must have a minimum cumulative GPA of 3.00 for MAT, MBA, MEd, MPA, MSpEd or 2.50 for MSW (with no more than three hours for MBA, MEd, MPA, MSpEd of grade "C" range for required courses and with no "D" or "F" grades for required courses) in courses taken at Dordt University to meet graduation requirements for a graduate degree.
 The GPA is determined by dividing the total number of grade points by the total number of hours attempted.
 A grade of D or F in a course (including pass/fail courses) will be computed in the student's GPA, but the course will need to be repeated with at least a C- to satisfy degree requirements.
 A student who withdraws from a course prior to the expiration of 10 weeks in a semester or 5 weeks in a summer term will not have the W computed in his/her GPA.